ozozgur/javascriptmvc/readme.md

 	</div>
 </div>

-JavaScriptMVC (JMVC) is a MIT licensed, client-side, JavaScript framework that builds maintainable, error-free, lightweight applications as quick as possible.
+JavaScriptMVC (JMVC) is an MIT licensed, client-side, JavaScript framework that builds maintainable, error-free, lightweight applications as quick as possible.
 It packs best-of-breed libraries and tools that are guaranteed to work together.
 It